Regular Fourier Features for Nonstationary Gaussian Processes: Conclusion

-We demonstrated high approximation accuracy on the Silverman locally stationary kernel and the harmonizable mixture kernel (complex-valued spectral density), the latter representing a unique capability unavailable to existing RFF methods.
-For kernel learning, our approach achieved better performance than RBF baselines.
+We demonstrated high approximation accuracy on the LSK and the HMK (complex-valued spectral density), the latter representing a unique capability unavailable to existing RFF methods.
+For kernel learning, we reconstructed real-world solar irradiance data.
+On synthetic benchmarks, our approach matched or improved on competitive baselines, although the gains were rarely statistically significant.

 The computational cost scales as $\mathcal{O}(nm^2)$ for approximation and $\mathcal{O}(nmr)$ for learning, potentially becoming prohibitive for very large datasets.
-For kernel learning, optimizing the general factorized form remains numerically challenging due to high sensitivity to initialization.
+For kernel learning, optimizing the general factorized form remains challenging, as the model is prone to underfitting or overfitting depending on its flexibility.

 The method assumes finite spectral support, which reflects the reality of discrete sampling: the Nyquist theorem fundamentally limits recoverable frequencies.
 Additionally, our approach approximates a periodic repetition of the true kernel, requiring the domain to be small enough that successive periods do not overlap.